Cumulocity-IoT/cumulocity-ui-plugin-examples/README.md

 Sample branding base on the base (`core/c8yBranding`).
 You can inspect the less files to inspect the many less variables available for configuration.

 * **deviceContact**
 Application embedded plugin that adds a new tab to device details view named *Contact* which displays a simple form for providing contact details.
-Contact details are stored in Managed Object’s data.
+Contact details are stored in Managed Objectâ€™s data.

 * **deviceEventsRealTime**
 Application embedded plugin that adds a new tab to device details view and displays the list of incoming device events in real-time.